 Our three program areas support and build upon one another: our land protection program preserves open space and models exemplary stewardship; the education program helps people of all ages understand the value of these natural resources and creates future stewards; and our conservation research program offers learning opportunities and informs stewardship of our protected lands.

-Whatever the offering, a common theme emerges: respect for the natural world assisted by dedicated Harris Center teacher/naturalists, camp counselors, hike leaders and program presenters, supported by a membership of like-minded people equally dedicated to furthering conservation in the Monadnock Region.
-See the Harris Center in action in this short video feature from New Hampshire Chronicle!
+Whatever the offering, a common theme emerges: respect for the natural world, fostered by skilled Harris Center naturalists, scientists, and educators, and supported by people dedicated to conservation in the Monadnock Region.
+We do hope you’ll join us.